Crete to Kythera

 Other Ferries

-In Kythera the ferry port at Diakofti is connected to Gythion, Kalamata and Neapolis in the Peloponnese, Pireaus the port of Athens as well as the island of Antikythera and the port of Kastelli-Kissamos in western Crete.
+In Kythera the ferry port at Diakofti was connected to Gythion and Neapolis in the Peloponnese, Pireaus the port of Athens as well as the island of Antikythera and the port of Kastelli-Kissamos in western Crete.

-ANEN Lines runs ferries across these routes.
-Timetables are published on the web, but sometimes not till the last minute.
-It is better to phone them and check.
-Their head office is in Chania in Crete. www.anen.gr
+LANE Lines ran ferries across these routes in the past.
+Timetables were published on the web, but sometimes not till the last minute.
+It was better to phone them and check.

-The most common way to get to Kythera is from nearby Neapolis on the mainland.
-The Ferryboat Porfyroussa travels this route throughout the year.
+The most common way to get to Kythera was from nearby Neapolis on the mainland.
+The Ferryboat Porfyroussa travelled this route throughout the year.

 In summer hydrofoils called flying dolphins come to Kythera from Athens.